After a lovely autumn, the temperatures dropped last night to give us the first real sign of winter with snows on the hills.

 From 5:10 to 5:25pm yesterday evening (Sunday April 27th 2014) , there was incessant thunder and lightening coming from the Ballydaly/Clara direction.
 It was really scary for many but out of the thunderstorm appeared a large funnel cloud, which wasn’t far from touching the ground and becoming a tornado.
 It was captured on camera by a few, and these are shown below.
 We’d like to hear your experience of the storm, and if you have reports of any damage or more photos if you have them by leaving a comment below, or by email: <email> )

 In an article in today’s Examiner, stats are given for the rain that fell on us this winter:

 – Records were broken during the last three months when 216% more rainfall than average fell at a monitoring station in Millstreet, Co Cork.

 – A total of 998.4 mm fell (3ft 3.31) during December, January and February.

 – The monitoring station has been in operation there since 1986.

-On average we’d get about 1500mm of rain in Millstreet Town every year, and higher still the closer you get to … continue reading the full article “Record Rainfall over Winter”
+On average we’d get about 1500mm of rain in Millstreet Town every year, and higher still the closer you get to [read more …] “Record Rainfall over Winter”